VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Numerical Results of VaLiD on MME

 \section{Numerical Results of VaLiD on MME}

 In this section, we evaluate the impact of various decoding strategies on the model's original performance while mitigating hallucinations, using the MME dataset.
 As shown in Table \ref{sec:table-mme}, VaLiD consistently outperforms the vanilla model across most tasks, particularly in reasoning tasks such as numerical calculation and text translation.
 Furthermore, in most cases, VaLiD surpasses other methods (VCD \cite{decodingVCD}, M3ID \cite{decodingm3id}, and Ritual \cite{decodingritual}), highlighting its superior ability to reduce hallucinations and improve the reliability of the generated outputs.
+(1) Our MME-hallu results outperform the baseline methods, consistent with the results on POPE and AMBER datasets.
+(2) Performance on MME non-hallu sets almost surpass vanilla method, aligning with our expectations that VaLiD preserves LVLMs' original capabilities.